 I was the designer for UW Flow 2.0 — my goal was to design a platform that would best cater to our current users.
 I worked in a team of 2 backend developers, 2 frontend developers, and a product manager.

-I created an online survey and interviewed 15 students from various majors and backgrounds who had used UW Flow.
+We sent out an online survey and interviewed 15 students from various majors and backgrounds who had used UW Flow.
 The participants were our user base: students at UW who use the platform.

 There were some specific, actionable requests:

-I created mockups for the 7 pages of the platform: the Landing, Explore, Privacy, About, Course, Professor, and User pages as well as several miscellaneous components such as login modals, transcript and schedule upload, review modal, and search bar.
+Below are mockups for the 7 pages of the platform: the Landing, Explore, Privacy, About, Course, Professor, and User pages as well as several miscellaneous components such as login modals, transcript and schedule upload, review modal, and search bar.

 Below is a summary of 10 months of work comprised of 2-week sprints:

 This project was very eye-opening for me in learning about the design and product development process.
 The 10 months of creating UW Flow 2.0 were not only deeply rewarding but also fun thanks to an incredibly talented group of teammates.
 Thank you: